Baby boomers, millennials, corporate employees, executives and students are responding to the national call for this new generation of service.

 - The Readiness Roadmap takes nonprofit leaders through a multi-stage assessment designed to help them determine if pro bono services meet their immediate needs and the best way to engage skilled volunteers.

-- The Nonprofit Readiness Toolkit for Pro bono Volunteering is a CNCS’s online a self-assessment resource for nonprofits.
+- The Nonprofit Readiness Toolkit for Pro bono Volunteering is a Corporation for National and Community Service (CNCS) online a self-assessment resource for nonprofits.